Arts Research. Journalism. Interviews. Photography - Arts Project Management & Gallery Support

 The condition is also the key.
 Hand-crafted or hand-finished items are often highly prized because no two examples will ever be exactly alike.

-With regard to furniture, I am not a big fan of changing the colour of shellacking or polishing.
-I buy pieces with unique and original surfaces and colour that changes over time that gives the object its aesthetic and dynamic.
+Concerning furniture, I am not a big fan of changing the colour of shellacking or polishing.
+I buy pieces with unique and original surfaces and colours that change over time giving the object its aesthetic and dynamic.

 What else will you be up to this year?